CICIFLY/Tricks-for-Python-/Trick to install libraries in one line.md

    eg:
    (1) after "~$ " type : python
    (2) after " >>>" type: from langdetect import detect

+ps: It is not recommended to mix different versions of python.
+Create 2 different virtual environments for 2 versions is a wiser choice.

 ### Addition notes: